-The ten-year projected water and sewer rate increases under this year's plan (FY 2023 - FY 2032) total 73.3 percent driven primarily by capital spending for DC Water's \$6.95 billion capital improvement program.
+The ten-year projected water and sewer rate increases under this year's plan (FY 2025 - FY 2034) totaling 81.50 percent are driven primarily by capital spending for DC Water's \$9.62 billion capital improvement program.

-Primary spending in the ten-year capital plan include: the construction of the Potomac River Tunnel in the DC Clean Rivers program, continued investment in the Water System and Lead Free DC program, upgrades to the Effluent Filter and other infrastructure projects at Blue Plains, rehabilitation to the Sewer System small diameter mains, pump stations, major sewers and the Potomac Interceptor project, critical infrastructure improvements at the Washington Aqueduct, and various capital equipment projects.
+Primary spending in the ten-year capital plan include: the construction of the Potomac River Tunnel in the DC Clean Rivers program to meet the consent decree requirements by 2030, continued investment in the water and sewer infrastructure, and Lead Free DC program, major rehabilitation and upgrades at Blue Plains, DC Water's share of the Washington Aqueduct's critical infrastructure, and various capital equipment projects.